RomanStet/LD_deleterious_mutations/README.md

-Pipeline for the analysis of the linkage disequilibrium between deleterious in a population of Capsella grandiflora (data from
+# Pipeline for the analysis of the linkage disequilibrium between deleterious in a population with 182 *Capsella grandiflora* individuals (data from Josephs et al., 2015) and 33 *Capsella orientalis* individuals (data from ).
+The list of accessions is in `Accession_SRA_Number/ID_ind`.